VFEFL: Privacy-Preserving Federated Learning against Malicious Clients via Verifiable Functional Encryption: Proof of Theorem

 reveals that $t_0, t_1, t_2, t_1'$.

 \textbf{Zero knowledge.} To demonstrate the protocol achieves perfect honest-verifier zero-knowledge, we construct a simulator that, given a statement $\left( V_i \in \mathbb{G}_1, y_i \in \mathbb{Z}_p, \mathrm{com}_i \in \mathbb{G}^2_1 \right) $, produces a simulated proof whose distribution is indistinguishable from that of a real proof generated through interaction between an honest prover and an honest verifier.
 All elements chosen by the simulator are either independently and uniformly distributed or fully determined by the verification equations.
 The simulator randomly chooses $T_0, T_2, \tau_\alpha, \tau'_\alpha, \omega$ and $L$.
-Then, for the challenge $\alpha$ and the public value $x_0$, the values $t, T_1, T'_1, K$, and $\mathrm{com}^*$ are computed according to the verification equations.
+Then, for the challenge $\alpha$ and the public value $\vec{x}_0$, the values $t, T_1, T'_1, K$, and $\mathrm{com}^*$ are computed according to the verification equations.

 The protocol remains zero-knowledge because we can successfully simulate the proof procedure.
 Therefore, any information revealed or potentially leaked during the simulation does not compromise the zero-knowledge property of the overall protocol. \end{proof}